openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 ## Configuring Individual Devices and Creating the Auto-Device plugin on Top

 Although the methods described above are currently the preferred way to execute inference with AUTO, the following steps can be also used as an alternative.
-It is currently available as a legacy feature and used if the device candidate list includes devices, uncapable of utilizing the Performance Hints option.
+It is currently available as a legacy feature and used if AUTO is uncapable of utilizing the Performance Hints option.

 @sphinxdirective